juniorsundarCasual/TGT/vault/volume-4.chapter-284.md

 "You don't mean-"

 "The Universal Panacea, as its name suggests, is a universal ingredient.
-It can be used in place of anything, or in conjunction with anything to achieve extraordinary potions with unimaginable or downright impossible effects, since the property of the extracted 'essence' is mouldable to fit the Alchemist's exact requirements," Josie confirmed with a dour expression.
+It can be used in place of anything, or in conjunction with anything to achieve extraordinary potions with unimaginable or downright impossible effects, since the property of the extracted 'essence' is mouldable to fit the Alchemist's exact requirements," Josie confirmed with a grave expression.
 "The Young Miss hasn't heard of or seen anyone with a Universal Panacea Physique is because none live long enough to see the end of the tunnel.
 In nine out of ten cases, they undergo a gruesome essence extraction procedure for a bottlenecked mage to break through."

 Once again, Jean found herself appalled and unable to digest revelations of such magnitude and consequence.